nethesis/parceler/README.md

 php artisan repository:unfreeze {repository_name}
 ```

+### Force release of snapshots

+The system will automatically use the oldest snapshot available inside the `delay` timer given for each repo.
+However,
+if you need to push forward the release of some packages you can just delete the older snapshots through the filesystem
+used.
+The system will automatically adapt to the new oldest snapshot available.

 ### Listing files in a repository

 Since there's a possibility to have a remote disk as a repo, the following command will list the files in the directory